Convert RTF to HTML

 </html>

-Example 2: Blog Post
+Example 2: Blog Post with Headings

-Input RTF file (blog-post.rtf) with headings and lists:
+Input RTF file (blog-post.rtf):

-Output HTML file (blog-post.html) - web-ready:
+Output HTML file (blog-post.html):

-Example 3: Email Newsletter
+Example 3: Email Newsletter Template

 Input RTF file (newsletter.rtf):

-Output HTML file (newsletter.html) - email ready:
+Output HTML file (newsletter.html):

-<h1>Monthly Newsletter - December 2025</h1>
+<h1>Monthly Newsletter - March 2026</h1>

 Frequently Asked Questions (FAQ)